anil4aws/git-funda/readme.md

 git branch -M main

-## if you create a repo locally then you need to link that to a remote remo,below is how it is done
-git remote add origin https://github.com/anil4aws/git-funda.git git push -u origin main here -u means upstream which will allow not to mention origin from next time . so only git push is enough
+If you create a repo locally then you need to link that to a remote remo,below is how it is done **git remote add origin https://github.com/anil4aws/git-funda.git git push -u origin main** here -u means upstream which will allow not to mention origin from next time . so only git push is enough